 Appropriately Uses Anti-Anxiety Medication

 This is the percentage of patients who were given antianxiety drugs.
-These drugs are typically prescribed to residents suffering from anxiety and depression.
+Antianxiety medications are administered to residents experiencing anxiety and depression.

 Managing Depression Among Residents

-This metric measures the percentage of long-term stay patients demonstrating symptoms of depression.
+This datapoint measures the percent of long-term stay patients who are exhibiting depressive symptoms.

 Appropriate Vaccine Usage